El Tour de Tucson

 Video: The Meaning of El Tour de Tucson

-The 106-mile start line (and finish line for all events) is located at Armory Park, west of Children’s Museum Tucson on South 6th Avenue at 13th Street in downtown Tucson.
-Crossing the finish line ushers the riders (and spectators) into the next event -- El Tour Downtown Fiesta!
-Details on this and all other El Tour events (including the 76-mile, 54-mile, and 37-mile, or 28-mile rides) are available on perimeterbicycling.com.
+The 106-mile start line (and finish line for all events) is located at Armory Park, west of Children’s Museum Tucson on South 6th Avenue at 13th Street, in downtown Tucson.
+At the finish line, participants and spectators are invited to stay for the next event -- El Tour Downtown Fiesta!

 El Tour was established in 1983 with the objective of becoming the nation's largest charity-fundraising bicycling event.
 Founder Richard DeBernardis set out to prove that a bicycle event could generate as much money as any fundraiser, while educating the participants and the community about healthful benefits of cycling.

-El Tour has grown from a 198-person bicycling event that raised $5,500 for the American Diabetes Association in 1983, to a two-month series of activities that attracts up to 9,000 cyclists who raised more than $16 million for charities in 2015.
+El Tour has grown from a 198-person bicycling event that raised $5,500 for the American Diabetes Association in 1983, to a two-month series of activities that attracts up to 9,000 cyclists who raised nearly $13 million for charities in 2016.

 Bicycling Accolades for Tucson